josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/📜_Statutes/README.md

 # 📜 Statutes
 **First created:** 2025-10-04 | **Last updated:** 2025-10-04
-*A live ledger of statutory, contractual, and quasi-legal instruments that scaffold suppression*
+*A live ledger of statutory, contractual, and quasi-legal instruments that scaffold suppression.*

 ---